 School Board of Broward County, Florida policy requires collaboration with local law enforcement in the development of the School Safety Plan.
 The plan requires notification of local law enforcement of incidents threatening the health or safety of students or staff.
 The plan also must be reviewed and signed by local law enforcement.
-The plan acknowledges that local law enforcement will investigate alleged crimes occurring in campus.
+The plan acknowledges that local law enforcement will investigate alleged crimes occurring on campus.

-School Board Policy 2302 authorizes the Special Investigative Unit to assist other law enforcement agencies in the investigation and prosecution of civil and criminal incidents that occur within the Broward County Public School District.
+School Board Policy 2302 authorizes the Broward Public Schools Police Department to assist other law enforcement agencies in the investigation and prosecution of civil and criminal incidents that occur within the Broward County Public School District.